-Making use of overhead storage is one of the easiest way to de-clutter your garage.
-There’s absolutely no reason for you to be wasting valuable floor space, when all you need to do is look up to find the perfect place to store all those odds and ends you thought you had no room for!
+Making use of overhead storage is one of the easiest ways to declutter your garage.
+There’s absolutely no reason for you to be wasting valuable floor space.
+All you need to do is look up to find the perfect place to store all those odds and ends you thought you had no room for!

-That being said, remember: overhead storage isn’t everything!
+That being said, remember: garage overhead storage isn’t for everything!
 So how do you decide what should go up and what should stay down?
-We’re here to help you with our handy guide to “what items are ideal for overhead storage”.
+We’re here to help you with our handy guide to “what items are ideal for garage overhead storage”.

 If you’re keeping bulky items like ladders, golf clubs, and camping gear on ground-level, we’ve got two questions for you:

 #1.
 How do you still have room to store your car?

 #2.
 Why aren’t you taking advantage of overhead storage space?